DanCrayne/secret-santa/README.md

 though it could be easily modified to work for similar event types (e.g. Yankee Swap).
 The script takes a list of people and email addresses, and randomly generates a giver-receiver pair for each person (as per Secret Santa rules, each person is assigned to exactly one other person).

+There are two ways for the results to be discovered:
-The results can be emailed to each participant automatically.
+1. Each person can be emailed their assigned participant
+2. A text file in the root directory (secret-santa) contains all results (although this would ruin the suprise for whoever views it :)

 ## Configuration